Americans Have Been Overdosed On Fluoride In Drinking Water

 Thyroid Problems

-Excessive fluoride levels can damage the parathyroid glands, resulting in hyperparathyroidism and the uncontrolled discharge of parathyroid hormones.
+Excessive fluoride levels can damage the parathyroid glands, leading to hyperparathyroidism and uncontrolled secretion of parathyroid hormone.

 If fluoride is ingested in large amounts, it can deplete bone structures, making people more susceptible to fractures.
-It can also cause above-normal concentrations of calcium in the blood.
+It can also cause elevated blood calcium concentrations.

 Neurological Problems